Feb 20, 2018

 SIMON: What were your lines, do you remember?

-ANNE-MARIE MARGARET THOMAS: I was supposed to...well let me see.
-I was supposed to talk about my computer tablet and my emails.
+ANNE-MARIE MARGARET THOMAS: [laughs] I was supposed to—let me see.
+Well, we were—I was supposed to talk about my computer tablet and my emails.
 And then I was supposed to tell some jokes.

-SIMON: She was there with her really good friend Greg who she had convinced to be the Bill Clinton impersonator.
+ANNIE: She was there with her very good friend Greg, who she convinced to be the Bill Clinton impersonator.

-GREG NORTH: Um, I sort of needed the money at the time, so...
+GREG NORTH: I sort of needed the money at the time, so ...

 GREG NORTH: I had to shave.